naveenkarya/COEN-241-CloudComputing/hw3/README.md

 - Min: 2.170 ms
 - Max: 8.604 ms

+#### Comparison with Task 2
-Average rtt for both scenarios decreased when compared to Task 2, because now the switches can learn which port to use for which destination MAC address.
+Average rtt for both scenarios decreased slightly when compared to Task 2.
+This is because now the switches can learn which port to use for which destination MAC address, instead of forwarding to all ports, resulting in better network bandwidth utilization.
+Better network utilization also improves the round-trip-time.
+I tested print(event.connection) again using h2 ping h1, but this time it prints only the switch 3.
+Other switches do not receive traffic which is as expected.
-But note that average rtt for h1 to h8 is still relatively greater than that of h1 to h2, due to more number of hops.
+Note that average rtt for h1 to h8 is still relatively greater than that of h1 to h2, due to more number of hops.

 ### Q3
 #### iperf h1 h2